seamplex/feenox/doc/compilation.md

 ...

 These detailed compilation instructions are aimed at `amd64` Debian-based GNU/Linux distributions.
-The compilation procedure follows POSIX, so it should work in other operating systems and architectures as well.
+The compilation procedure follows the [POSIX standard](https://en.wikipedia.org/wiki/POSIX), so it should work in other operating systems and architectures as well.
 Distributions not using `apt` for packages (i.e. `yum`) should change the package installation commands (and possibly the package names).
 The instructions should also work for in MacOS, although the `apt-get` commands should be replaced by `brew` or similar.
 Same for Windows under [Cygwin](https://www.cygwin.com/), the packages should be installed through the Cygwin installer.
 WSL was not tested, but should work as well.

 # Quickstart

-Note that the quickest way to get started is to get an already-compiled statically-linked binary executable.
-Follow these instructions if that option is not suitable for your workflow.
+Note that the quickest way to get started is to [download](https://www.seamplex.com/feenox/#download) an already-compiled statically-linked binary executable.
+Note that getting a binary is the quickest and easiest way to go but it is the less flexible one.
+Mind the following instructions if a binary-only option is not suitable for your workflow and/or you do need to compile the source code from scratch.

 On a GNU/Linux box (preferably Debian-based), follow these quick steps.
-See next section for detailed explanations.
+See\ @sec:details for the actual detailed explanations.

 ```include
 git.md
 ```

-# Detailed configuration and compilation
+# Detailed configuration and compilation {#sec:details}

-The main target and development environment is Debian\ GNU/Linux, although it should be possible to compile FeenoX in any free GNU/Linux variant (and even the in non-free  MacOS and Windows).
-As per the [SRS](SRS.md), all dependencies have to be available on mainstream GNU/Linux distributions.
+The main target and development environment is [Debian\ GNU/Linux](https://www.debian.org/), although it should be possible to compile FeenoX in any free GNU/Linux variant (and even the in non-free MacOS and/or Windows platforms) running in virtually any hardware platform.
+FeenoX can run be run either in HPC cloud servers or a Raspberry Pi, and almost everything that sits in the middle.

+Following the UNIX philosophy discussed in the [SDS](SDS.md), FeenoX re-uses a lot of already-existing high-quality free and open source libraries that implement a wide variety of mathematical operations.
+This leads to a number of dependencies that FeenoX needs in order to implement certain features.

+There is only one dependency that is mandatory, namely [GNU GSL](https://www.gnu.org/software/gsl/) (see\ @sec:gsl), which if it not found then FeenoX cannot be compiled.
+All other dependencies are optional, meaning that FeenoX can be compiled but its capabilities will be partially reduced.

+As per the [SRS](SRS.md), all dependencies have to be available on mainstream GNU/Linux distributions and have to be free and open source software.
 But they can also be compiled from source in case the package repositories are not available or customized compilation flags are needed (i.e. optimization or debugging settings).

-All the dependencies are free and open source software.
-PETSc/SLEPc also depend on other mathematical libraries to perform particular operations such as linear algebra.
-These extra dependencies can be either free (such as LAPACK) or non-free (such as MKL), but there is always at least one combination of a working setup that involves only free and open source software which is compatible with FeenoX licensing terms (GPLv3+).
+In particular, [PETSc](https://petsc.org/release/) (and [SLEPc](https://slepc.upv.es/)) also depend on other mathematical libraries to perform particular operations such as low-level linear algebra operations.
+These extra dependencies can be either free (such as [LAPACK](http://www.netlib.org/lapack/)) or non-free (such as [Intel’s MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html)), but there is always at least one combination of a working setup that involves only free and open source software which is compatible with FeenoX licensing terms (GPLv3+).
 See the documentation of each package for licensing details.

 ## Mandatory dependencies

 FeenoX has one mandatory dependency for run-time execution and the standard build toolchain for compilation.
-It is written in C99 so only a C compiler is needed, although `make` is also required.
+It is written in\ C99 so only a C compiler is needed, although `make` is also required.
 Free and open source compilers are favored.
 The usual C compiler is `gcc` but `clang` can also be used.
 Nevertheless, the non-free `icc` has also been tested.

 Note that there is no need to have a Fortran nor a C++ compiler to build FeenoX.
-They might be needed to build other dependencies (such as PETSc), but not to compile FeenoX with all the dependencies installed from package repositories.
+They might be needed to build other dependencies (such as PETSc and its dependencies), but not to compile FeenoX if all the dependencies are installed from the oeprating system's package repositories.
 In case the build toolchain is not already installed, do so with

 ```terminal
 sudo apt-get install gcc make
 ```

-If the source is to be fetched from the Git repository then of course `git` is needed but also `autoconf` and `automake` since the `configure` script is not stored in the Git repository but the `autogen.sh` script that bootstraps the tree and creates it.
+If the source is to be fetched from the [Git repository](https://github.com/seamplex/feenox/) then not only is `git` needed but also `autoconf` and `automake` since the `configure` script is not stored in the Git repository but the `autogen.sh` script that bootstraps the tree and creates it.
 So if instead of compiling a source tarball one wants to clone from GitHub, these packages are also mandatory:

 ```terminal
 sudo apt-get install git automake autoconf